ethankook/CS15lLabReport2/LabWriteUp.md

 *1. Which methods in your code are called?*

-The method `handleRequest` is called.
+For both screenshots above, the method `handleRequest` is called.

 *2. What are the relevant arguments to those methods, and the values of any relevant fields of the class?*
 The relevant argument for the method `handleRequest` is the url